tmacdonald/tmacdonald.github.com/_posts/2012-09-18-backbone-subviews.markdown

 		}
 	});

 Something about initializing the `ChildView` outside of the `ParentView initialize` method didn't feel right.
 Also, re-rendering the `ParentView` would make it necessary to clean up after `this.childView`.
+The other issue that may pop up is that we won't be able to use Backbone's `tagName` and `className` properties, as the `el` is being passed into the `ChildView`.

 ## Approach 2